Key features and details

 Cellular localizationCytoplasm.
 Cytoplasmic vesicle membrane.
 Cytoplasmic vesicle > secretory vesicle > synaptic vesicle membrane.
 Endosome membrane.
 Melanosome membrane.
 Nucleus.
 Cell junction > synapse > postsynaptic cell membrane > postsynaptic density.
 Endoplasmic reticulum.
 Detected in neuron cell bodies, axons and dendrites.
 Detected at synapses, at post-synaptic density, at pre-synaptic vesicle membranes and microtubules.
 Detected at tubulovesicular elements in the vicinity of the Golgi apparatus and of melanosomes.
 Occasionally detected at the membrane of pigmented melanosomes in cultured melanoma cells.

 Detection of Dysbindin in Immunoprecipitates of HeLa whole cell lysates (1 mg for IP, 20% of IP loaded) using ab118795 at 6 µg/mg lysate for IP (Lane 1) and at 1 µg/ml for subsequent Western blot detection.
 Lane 2 represents control IgG IP.
-Detection: Chemiluminescence with an exposure time of 3 minutes.

 ab118795 has been referenced in 1 publication.